-Make an appointment with the Disability Support Services ( DSS) Coordinator on the campus you will be attending.
+- Make an appointment with the Disability Support Services ( DSS) coordinator or adviser on the campus you will be attending.

-Submit current documentation from a qualified professional to support disability claim prior to meeting with DSS coordinator or adviser.
+- Submit current documentation from a qualified professional to support disability claim prior to meeting with DSS coordinator or adviser.

-Request services each term (minimum of 3 weeks notice) through the DSS office.
+- Request services each term ( Minimum of 3 weeks’ notice) through DSS office.

 Accommodations & Services